 First, check your audience setting.
 Click the drop arrow next to Present Live to select who should be able to connect to this presentation.

-Only people in your organization with the link - Limits access to people signed in with accounts within the same Office 365 organization (work or school account) that you're in.
+Only people in your organization - This is the default option for presenters signed in with their work or school account.
+It limits access to people signed in with accounts in the same Microsoft 365 organization (work or school) the presenter is in.

-Anyone with the link - If you're presenting to an audience that includes people who are not in your organization you'll want to select this one.
+Anyone - If you're presenting to an audience that includes people who are not in your organization you'll need to select this one.

-Tip: If they're having trouble using the QR code method they can also just go to the unique URL shown at the top of the screen in their browser.
+Tip: If they're having trouble using the QR code they can also just go to their browser and enter the short URL shown at the top of the presentation screen.

 The audience can connect from any device has that has an Internet connection and a browser: iOS, Android, Windows, or Mac.

-Once your audience has joined Live Presentations, click on the screen for your first slide to display.
+Once your audience has joined Live Presentations, simply advance to your first slide as normal to start presenting.

 Once your audience has loaded the presentation they will see your spoken words transcribed on the screen in near real-time.
 This is great for audiences when the acoustics of the venue aren't good, or if you have audience members who have difficulty hearing.

 If an audience member would like to have your words translated for them into a different language, they can tap the language indicator and select from one of more than 60 other languages.
 Once they've selected their language your spoken words will be machine translated into that language, and shown to them on their device as subtitles.